fusion-jena/abecto-vocabulary/README.md

 * It should only be used to link concepts from different datasets (see [SKOS Reference](https://www.w3.org/TR/skos-reference/#L4160)).

 The reuse of the [Alignment API format](https://moex.gitlabpages.inria.fr/alignapi/format.html) vocabulary and [EDOLA](http://ns.inria.org/edoal/1.0/) vocabulary was rejected due to the following reasons:
-* It is focused on the representation of alignments of exactly two datasets represented by exactly one file source.
+* It is focused on the representation of alignments of exactly two datasets, each represented by exactly one file source.

 # Acknowledgements

-Thanks to [Alsayed Algergawy](https://orcid.org/0000-0002-8550-4720) and [Sheeba Samuel](https://orcid.org/0000-0002-7981-8504) for feedback on earlier drafts of the ABECTO vocabulary and suggestions of other vocabulary to reuse .
+Thanks to [Alsayed Algergawy](https://orcid.org/0000-0002-8550-4720) and [Sheeba Samuel](https://orcid.org/0000-0002-7981-8504) for feedback on earlier drafts of the ABECTO vocabulary and suggestions of other vocabulary to reuse.